Using Landsat to Spot Changes in Land Use | NASA Space Earth Science Video

 This video shows a combination of visualizations made from LandSat data.
 These data are numbers which are shown on the visualizations as different colors in specific geographic locations.
 The result looks like a map with different colors.
 The different colors represent different types of land cover.
 Animating the visualizations over time can show how the land is changing over time.

-Watch the video one time to get a general idea of what is being discussed paying close attention to the visualizations.
-Then, give the students the questions about the three events that occurred.
-Watch the video again paying close attention to the details on the graphs which accompany the visualizations.
+Recommendation: Watch the video one time to get a general idea of what is being discussed while paying close attention to the visualizations.
+Then, review the questions below for each of the three sections and repeat the video, looking to answer the questions about the three events that occurred.
 Stop the video at the following times for the events to better view the graphs.

 - Clear Cut 0:59